JoshuaTimothyW/Algo-Quiz/Quiz Jeremy/beforefinal/README.md

 - Case E :
 Same as case C, find the first and last index, get the result by: [last index]-[first index]+1.

+- Case H :
+create 3 array : array A (ori), array B (permute), and list_index. compare each number from array A with array B, if the numbers are equal put the array A index in list_index, sort array list_index using bubble sort and count every swap in bubble sort logic.